rm-code/love-IDEA-plugin/README.md

 -----------

-This plugin enables auto-complete functionality for functions of the LÖVE-framework while using [Lua for IntelliJ Idea](https://bitbucket.org/sylvanaar2/lua-for-idea/wiki/Home).
+This plugin enables auto-complete functionality and quick documentation for functions of the LÖVE-framework while using [Lua for IntelliJ Idea](https://bitbucket.org/sylvanaar2/lua-for-idea/wiki/Home).

+## Features

+- Smart code completion: Start typing and IntelliJ will show you suggestions based on the LÖVE API
+- Bring up the quick documentation of a function by hovering over it while pressing CTRL

 ## LÖVE versions